SLHS Frequently Asked Questions

 I applied to the TTUHSC SLHS Undergraduate Program by the March 1 deadline.
 It is time to pre-register for fall courses, but I have not heard about whether or not I was accepted to the TTUHSC SLHS Program.
 What should I do?

 It is always good to have a “back-up” plan.
 Thus, you may go ahead and register for fall courses at your current university as a “back-up.”
-If you are admitted to the TTUHSC SLHS Program (You will know by May 1), you will simply drop your fall courses at your current university and enroll in your TTUHSC courses instead.
+If you are admitted to the TTUHSC SLHS Program (You will know by May 1 if your application was complete by April 1), you will simply drop your fall courses at your current university and enroll in your TTUHSC courses instead.

 Do I need to declare a major or minor before entering the TTUHSC SLHS Undergraduate Program?